diegoulloao/neofusion.nvim/README.md

 # 6. Advanced 🔥

-Get the nice looking from the captures following the [wiki tutorial](https://github.com/diegoulloao/neofusion.nvim/wiki/Advanced-customization)
+Get the nice looking from the captures by following the [wiki tutorial](https://github.com/diegoulloao/neofusion.nvim/wiki/Advanced-customization)

 # 7. Projects ⭐